Type 2 Diabetes Mellitus: Symptoms, Diagnosis, Treatment

 –Intermediate acting: NPH (Humulin N, Novolin N)

 -Works like endogenous insulin.
 Mainly used for Type 1 diabetes due to lack of insulin.
-Although patients with Type 2 diabetes mellitus make insulin, their bodies don’t respond well to it.
+Although patients with Type 2 DM make insulin, their bodies don’t respond well to it.
 Also overtime their pancreas burns out and stops making insulin due to excessive work.